JetBrains/amper/sources/cli/README.md

 Please refer to `amper-*-debug.log` and `amper-*-info.log` files under `build/logs` directory

+### Deadlocks

+If Amper does not write anything to DEBUG log for a minute, it will report current threads stacktrace and current kotlin coroutines to `thread-dump-*.txt` files under `build/logs` directory

 ### OpenTelemetry traces

 Amper provides information what exactly was executed and when.